Kamp Krusty: Plot

-To placate the restless campers, Mr. Black informs them Krusty has arrived.
-He presents a drunken Barney dressed as Krusty, but the ruse does not fool Bart.
-Bart leads the campers in revolt, driving out Mr. Black and the bullies and changing the camp's name to Camp Bart.
-During a televised report by Kent Brockman, Bart explains the camp's deplorable conditions sparked the uprising.
-The stress of seeing Bart as the rebellion's leader causes Homer to instantly lose his regrown hair and regain his lost weight.
+To appease the restless campers, Mr. Black tells the children that Krusty himself is coming to visit.
+However, "Krusty" turns out to be a poorly disguised Barney Gumble, and the ruse does not fool Bart.
+Bart then leads the campers in revolt, driving out Mr. Black and the bullies and changing the camp's name to Camp Bart.
+Meanwhile, Homer and Marge see a breaking news report of the campers' revolt.
+After learning that Bart is the leader of the rebellion, Homer instantly loses the hair he grew and regains the weight he lost since the children went to camp.